Generalization analysis with deep ReLU networks for metric and similarity learning: Generalization analysis with deep ReLU networks

-\begin{remark} Theorem~\ref{thm:excess} shows that the excess generalization error bound is of order (up to a logrithmic term) $O(n^{-\frac{(\theta + 1) r}{p + (\theta + 2)r}})$.
+The proof is completed by setting $L = \left\lceil\frac{p}{p + (\theta + 2) r}\log\Big(\dfrac{n}{\log n}\Big)\right\rceil$. \end{proof} Theorem~\ref{thm:excess} shows that the excess generalization error bound is of order (up to a logrithmic term) $O(n^{-\frac{(\theta + 1) r}{p + (\theta + 2)r}})$.
 This rate is closely related to the dimension of the input space, the parameter $\theta$ in the noise condition, and the smoothness $r$ of the conditional probabilities.
-When the distribution $\rho$ has very low noise and the corresponding conditional probabilities are rather smooth, \ie parameters $\theta$ and $r$ are very large, then the learning rate can be of order $O(n^{-1+\epsilon})$ with a small $\epsilon > 0$. \end{remark} \begin{remark} It is worth emphasizing that previous works \cite{cao,guo2014guaranteed,deep2019huai,jin2009,fast2019} on the study of generalization analysis for metric and similarity learning only derived the estimation error bounds.
-For instance, \cite{cao} established the upper bound for the estimation error of the order $O(\frac{1}{\sqrt{n}})$ for metric learning with the hinge loss, where they focused on learning the Mahalanobis distance. \cite{fast2019} showed that the convergence rate of the estimation error can achieve $O(\frac{1}{n})$ for metric learning with the smooth loss function and strongly convex objective. \cite{jin2009} established estimation error bounds of order $O(\frac{1}{\sqrt{n}})$ via the algorithmic stability for metric learning. \end{remark}
+When the distribution $\rho$ has very low noise and the corresponding conditional probabilities are rather smooth, \ie parameters $\theta$ and $r$ are very large, then the learning rate can be of order $O(n^{-1+\epsilon})$ with a small $\epsilon > 0$. \begin{remark} It is worth emphasizing that previous works \cite{cao,guo2014guaranteed,deep2019huai,jin2009,fast2019} on the study of generalization analysis for metric and similarity learning only derived the estimation error bounds.
+For instance, \cite{cao} established the upper bound for the estimation error of the order $O(\frac{1}{\sqrt{n}})$ for metric learning with the hinge loss, where they focused on learning the Mahalanobis distance. \cite{fast2019} showed that the convergence rate of the estimation error can achieve $O(\frac{1}{n})$ for metric learning with the smooth loss function and strongly convex objective. \cite{jin2009} established estimation error bounds of order $O(\frac{1}{\sqrt{n}})$ via the algorithmic stability for metric learning. \end{remark} \begin{remark} The assumptions used in the above theorem are tailored to the present proof technique in this paper.
+In particular, the proof of Theorem~\ref{approximation_error} relies on a uniform approximation of the conditional probability function $\eta(x,x')$ together with the outer approximation $F_a$ of the sign function.
+An $L^2$-type regularity assumption considered in \cite{xiang2009classification} may be more natural under additional regularity of the marginal distribution of $X$, for example, when $\rho_X$ has a uniformly bounded density with respect to the Lebesgue measure.
+However, such a condition is not immediate within our framework, since the present argument relies on uniform approximation in order to preserve the sign away from the decision boundary.
+Similarly, alternative low-noise assumptions, such as geometric noise conditions introduced in \cite{steinwart2007fast}, would require a separate formulation on $\mathcal X\times\mathcal X$ and a substantially different analysis.
+We leave these questions for future work. \end{remark}